Submit a Paper Read on IEEE Xplore

 Please review the Electronic Posting Policy and Self-Plagiarism Policy.
 Manuscripts submitted for publication in IEEE Internet of Things Magazine should be original work submitted exclusively to the magazine, not previously published, and not under consideration for publication elsewhere.

 Please make sure you have referred to The IEEE Communications Society Publications Department Style Guide before submitting your paper.
 When your page proofs are sent to you, remember to check them carefully for any discrepancies that might have occurred in the original transfer process.
-This is especially true if symbols (mathematical, Greek, etc.) and unusual fonts were used in the paper.
+This is especially true if symbols (mathematical, Greek, etc.) or unusual fonts were used in the paper.

 Important Dates